 Pricing and total cost

 The platform subscription is the directly comparable number, and the calculator above splits each provider into three lines: the platform cost, a processing fee, and the total.
 The processing line is not the same kind of figure for both.
-Shopify has its own processor, Shopify Payments, with a published Basic rate of 1.75% plus $0.30 per transaction, so its processing line is a real figure.
+Shopify has its own processor, Shopify Payments, with a published Basic rate of 1.75% per transaction, so its processing line is a real figure (the calculator above shows the full per-transaction cost).
 Squarespace does not publish a native rate, because it routes payments through a third-party gateway, so the calculator estimates its processing as the average of the rated platforms across the category.
 Treat Squarespace's processing line as a guide, and compare the platform subscriptions where you want a like-for-like number.

 Who each one is built for